-My research looks at post-war environmental and social change in the highlands of northeast Cambodia.
-My dissertation fieldwork consisted of over two years living and working with highland farmers near Cambodia’s northeastern border with Vietnam.
-I also conducted archival research at Cambodia’s National Archives and at the Archives Nationales d’Outre-Mer, the French colonial archive in Aix-en-Provence.
+My research looks at the relationship between social and environmental change in the highlands of mainland Southeast Asia.
+This work is based on several years of fieldwork in Cambodia’s northeast highlands, along the border with Vietnam, as well as on archival research conducted at at Cambodia’s National Archives and at the Archives Nationales d’Outre-Mer, the French colonial archive in Aix-en-Provence.

 For more information, please see my personal website.

-- The anthropology of war, genocide, and the politics of remembrance
+- War, genocide, and the politics of remembrance

-- Southeast Asia (Cambodia) and South America (Paraguay, Bolivia)
+- Southeast Asia (Cambodia and Vietnam) and South America (Paraguay, Bolivia)

-I’m particularly interested in the ways that highland farmers use plants and the landscape to tell stories about their past.
+I’m particularly interested in farmers’ understandings of nature, and the ways that nature is used in practices of identity formation and the establishment of territory.
 To date, I’ve worked intensively with a small group of villages along the middle-Sesan River near the Cambodia-Vietnam border.
-In my present research I’ve begun to trace Jarai plant-knowledge, and practices of remembrance, along networks that stretch from the highlands of Vietnam and Cambodia to communities of the Jarai diaspora in the United States and Europe.
+My work traces Jarai plant-knowledge, and practices of remembrance, along networks that stretch from the highlands of Vietnam and Cambodia to communities of the Jarai diaspora in the United States and Europe.

-In press for 2011.
-Weird undertakings: Cashews, cash and capitalism in northeast Cambodia.
+2011.
+Padwe, Jonathan.
+Cashews, cash and capitalism in northeast Cambodia.
 Pp. 123 – 153 in Caroline Hughes and Kheang Un, editors.
-Cambodia’s Economic Transition.
+Cambodia’s Economic Transformation.
 Copenhagen: Nordic Institute of Asian Studies Press.
+[LINK]

-2011. (with Mathieu Guérin).
+2011.
+Guérin, Mathieu and Jonathan Padwe.
 Pénétration coloniale et résistance chez les Jarai: Revisiter le rôle des colonisés dans la mise en place des frontières en Indochine.
 Outre-Mers No. 370-371:245-272.
+[LINK]

 2010.
+Padwe, Jonathan.
 Customary law, traditional authority and the ethnicization of rights in highland Cambodia.
 Pp. 325-363 in Frederic Bourdier, editor.
 Development and Dominion: Indigenous Peoples of Cambodia, Vietnam and Laos.
 Bangkok: White Lotus Books.
+[LINK]

-2008. (with Michael R. Dove, Andrew Mathews, Anne Rademacher, and Keely Maxwell) The Concept of Human Agency in Contemporary Conservation and Development.
+2008.
+Dove, Michael R., Andrew Mathews, Jonathan Padwe, Anne Rademacher, and Keely Maxwell.
+The Concept of Human Agency in Contemporary Conservation and Development.
 Pp. 225-253 in Bradley B. Walters, Bonnie J. McCay, Paige West and Susan Lees, editors.
 Against the Grain: The Vayda Tradition in Human Ecology and Ecological Anthropology.
 Lanham, New York: AltaMira Press.
+[LINK]

 2004.
+Padwe, Jonathan.
 Participatory Conservation at the Condor Bioreserve, Ecuador: Representations, Decision Processes, and Underlying Assumptions.
-Journal of Sustainable Forestry18(2/3):107-137.
+Journal of Sustainable Forestry 18(2/3):107-137.
+[LINK]

-2000. (with Kim Hill) Sustainability of Ache hunting in the Mbaracayú Reserve, Paraguay.
+2000.
+Hill, Kim and Jonathan Padwe.
+Sustainability of Ache hunting in the Mbaracayú Reserve, Paraguay.
 Pp. 79-105 in J. Robinson and E. Bennet, editors.
 Hunting for Sustainability in Tropical Forests.
 Columbia University Press, New York.
+[LINK]

-1997. (with Kim Hill, Carlos Bejyvagi, Ambrosio Bepurangi, Felipe Jakugi, Roberto Tykuarangi, and Tito Tykuarangi) Impact of Hunting on Large Vertebrates in the Mbaracayú Reserve, Paraguay.
-Conservation Biology11(6):1339-1352.
+1997.
+Hill, Kim, Jonathan Padwe, Carlos Bejyvagi, Ambrosio Bepurangi, Felipe Jakugi, Roberto Tykuarangi, and Tito Tykuarangi) Impact of Hunting on Large Vertebrates in the Mbaracayú Reserve, Paraguay.
+Conservation Biology 11(6):1339-1352.
+[LINK]